Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Method

-The classifier is used to generate a coarse localisation map of a crack by extracting two distinct kinds of information.
-First, small overlapping patch regions of the image to be segmented are passed through the classifier, to find regions belonging to cracks.
+The classifier is then used to generate a coarse localization map of a crack by extracting two distinct kinds of information.
+First, small overlapping patch regions of the image to be pseudo-labeled are passed through the classifier, to find regions belonging to cracks.
 Second, the gradient activation maps of the last convolutional layer, captured when the full image is passed through, are converted to confidence scores.
-This creates two region maps, both of which are merged to generate the localisation map.
+This creates two region maps, both of which are merged to generate the localization map.

-For localisation through patch classification, the image is split into overlapping patches that are sufficiently small so that they can still be processed by the classifier but give enough information on their surrounding area so that the classifier can determine whether a crack is present or not.
-To increase the crack localisation in this step, we set the patch extraction stride to be less than the patch size, which leads to better error suppression as the results of overlapping regions can be averaged.
+For localization through patch classification, the image is split into overlapping patches that are sufficiently small so that they can still be processed by the classifier but give enough information on their surrounding area so that the classifier can determine whether a crack is present or not.
+To increase the crack localization in this step, we set the patch extraction stride to be less than the patch size, which leads to better error suppression as the results of overlapping regions can be averaged.
 If a patch lies in a border region, we use mirror padding to expand the size.
-The output of each of those overlapping patches is then averaged, which leads to a localisation map that is smaller than the input image.
-This first localisation map is then upsampled to the original image size.
-However a drawback of this step is that small image regions for classification can lead to some noise, as very dark patches can be classified as cracks for example.
+The output of each of those overlapping patches is then averaged, which leads to a localization map that is smaller than the input image.
+This first localization map is then upsampled to the original image size.
+However, a drawback of this step is that small image regions for classification can lead to some noise, as very dark patches can be classified as cracks for example.

-To mitigate this, we also use a localisation through gradient activation-approach.
+To mitigate this, we also use a localization through gradient activation approach.
 For this, we pass the full input image through the classifier and observe and upsample the activation map at the last convolutional layer using the GradCam++ method \cite{chattopadhay2018GradCamGeneralized}.

-Both of those separate localisation maps are then merged through averaging, and we retain only regions where there is a confidence score of greater than 50\% that there is a crack.
+Both of those separate localization maps are then merged through averaging, and we retain only regions where there is a confidence score of greater than 50\% that there is a crack.
 Additionally, we also perform a morphological erosion operation on the merged map, as it can be assumed that cracks are located close to the centerline of highlighted regions.